chrisx123456/APOMaui/README.md

+# Image Proccesing App
-Small app for Image Processing using EmguCV, some of alghoritms are implemented by myself.
+Small app for Image Processing using EmguCV, but some of alghoritms are implemented by myself. <br/>
 App is written in .NET MAUI, in future will be available on Android and maybe iOS.